AlokRanjanIN/Python-Code/README.md

 # Python-Code
 Hi Anonymous, I'm Alok Ranjan.
-Here, I have posted my Python project.
+Here, I have posted some of my Python project.